Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 {{Fig-archi}} represents the architecture for compression/decompression, it is based on {{RFC8376}} terminology.
 The Device is sending applications flows using IPv6 or IPv6/UDP protocols.
-These flow might be compressed by an Static Context Header Compression Compressor/Decompressor (SCHC C/D) to reduce headers size and fragmented (SCHC F/R).
-The resulting information is sent on a layer two (L2) frame to an LPWAN Radio Gateway (RGW) which forwards the frame to a Network Gateway (NGW).
+These flows might be compressed by an Static Context Header Compression Compressor/Decompressor (SCHC C/D) to reduce headers size and fragmented (SCHC F/R).
+The resulting information is sent on a layer two (L2) frame to an LPWAN Radio Gateway (RGW) that forwards the frame to a Network Gateway (NGW).
 The NGW sends the data to a SCHC F/R for defragmentation, if required, then C/D for decompression which shares the same rules with the device.
 The SCHC F/R and C/D can be located on the Network Gateway (NGW) or in